 Many insurance companies offer BOP coverage for home-based businesses, but it's traditionally designed for commercial businesses that feature multiple locations.
 A BOP typically doesn’t offer business automobile coverage, workers compensation, health, or disability insurance.

 Depending on the size and scope of your home business, you may also want to consider coverages that aren’t featured in a standard business endorsement or businessowners policy.

 If you operate a florist business out of your garage and own multiple delivery vans, you’re going to need to insure the vehicles with commercial auto insurance.
-Talk to your car insurance company about coverage for your business vehicles, or speak to a licensed representative at Policygenius, who may be able to bundle your commercial auto and business insurance policies, which can also lower your rates.

-This increases your liability limits beyond the amount in your underlying policy.
+An umbrella policy increases your liability limits beyond the amount in your underlying policy.
 One caveat to keep in mind — your umbrella coverage won’t supplement business losses that aren’t covered by your homeowners insurance.
 In order for your umbrella insurance to take effect for your business, you need to make sure the business-related loss is covered under an existing home business endorsement or policy.